top of page

 9. The cathedral has a museum that exhibits religious artifacts and artworks.

-10. It is estimated that the cathedral receives around 2 million visitors per year.
-This number includes tourists, pilgrims, and local residents.
 The number of visitors varies depending on the time of year, with the highest number of visitors during the Christmas season and the feast day of the Immaculate Conception, which is celebrated on December 8th.

 Interior of a cathedral with ornate columns, stained glass windows, and vaulted ceilings.
 Few people are walking through the aisle, subdued lighting.